 Starting out any kind of new pursuit is full of challenges.
-Everything is new and you may not always know what basic gear is required.
+Everything is new and you may not always know what basic fishing gear is required.
 Yes, the Internet can provide advice, as can sales people.
 However, a lot of the time you will be upsold, especially when it comes to fishing.
 Every year I see new anglers with shiny, fresh-from-the-store gear that is both impractical and horrifically expensive.
 I’m not here to do that.
-While the Internet might not agree, I have a different opinion on the basic gear a first-time angler should have.
+While the Internet might not agree, I have some beginner fishing tips on the basic gear a first-time angler should have.

 Rod and Reel

 The first-time angler who wants to fish for a mix of species is best served by a medium action spinning rod and open-faced spinning reel combination.
 Casting a spinning reel takes a little practice, but it’s the best option for the widest variety of situations.
 The rod should be six or seven feet in length, and be a medium action.
 This will be labeled on the rod near the handle.
 A graphite rod is a pretty standard choice these days, although there are options.
 If you are the kind of person who breaks things easily, an Ugly Stik is a fishing rod to consider.
 The Ugly Stik is practically indestructible and is a good all-around tool.

 You will need to put line on the reel and your best bet is a 6-or 8-pound monofilament line.
 There are many types of line, but buy a name brand monofilament like Stren or Berkley to start.
 Rods and reels can generally be purchased together these days as a matched pair.
 That’s a good way to buy a balanced outfit.
 There are also starter kits that include a rod, reel and some basic tackle.
 Most of the starter fishing kits look—to me—a bit cheap.
 Buy the rod and reel and then make up a little kit of tackle from the suggestions that follow.